 A very interesting part of the sole is the rubber Trefoil logo that protrudes from it.
 This is a touch that adidas added for this version of the shoe, a move away from the classic Hardcourt sole, still used on most recent releases.
 The sole seems durable as the rubber is very slow to break down and holds up well in any weather.

-All in all, if you can get your hands on a pair of adidas Hardcourt hi top, they are a very stylish shoe that work as a fresh alternative to some of the more common classic sneakers on the market.
+All in all, to conclude the adidas Hardcourt review, they are a very stylish shoe that work as a fresh alternative to some of the more common classic sneakers on the market.
 If you're not into the bombastic loos of this hi top version with oversizes tongue the low top is a nice alternative.
 It will be interesting to see how well this low top version will do on the market in the coming years.
 Both are great for casual wear with a sporty look and they come in various colorways, both for youngsters and adults.